phoenix-chronobiology/phoenix-chronobiology.github.io/docs/snippets/chronobiology-glossary.md

 :   1.
 The properties and functions of animal and vegetable organs and tissues.
     2. The branch of the biological sciences dealing with the functioning of organisms.

+<span id="predisease">pre-disease</span>
+: [medicine] A condition that is not at a stage or level that would classify it as disease but that indicates greatly increased predisposition to disease.
+An individual with pre-disease often lacks symptoms of the related disease.
+: Examples include:

+    * Precancerous lesions
+    * Increased intraocular pressure (preglaucoma)
+    * Prehypertension
+    * Hyperlipidemia
+    * Prediabetes
+    * Osteopenia (bone density that is low but not low enough to be considered osteoporosis)

 <span id="prehabilitation">prehabilitation</span>
 : [physical therapy]
 : strength and conditioning exercises for specific muscles that help to reduce injury risks, before an injury actually occurs